createwithrani/quickpost/README.md

 ## Filtering QuickPost Visibility

-As of v0.1.3, you can filter the visibilty of the entire QuickPost button using the filter `QuickPostDisplay`.
+As of v0.1.2, you can filter the visibilty of the entire QuickPost button using the filter `QuickPost.Display`.
 QuickPost has a property called `visibility`, which you can set to `true` or `false` depending on a condition of your choosing.

 ### Example: Only allow Administrators to see the button: